STATE-NAV: Stability-Aware Traversability Estimation for Bipedal Navigation on Rough Terrain: Introduction

 \section{Introduction}

-\IEEEPARstart{W}{ith} the rapid advancement of legged robotics, humanoid robots have garnered significant attention for their ability to navigate complex environments with rough terrain that are often inaccessible to wheeled or tracked mobile systems~\cite{gu2025humanoid, krotkov2018darpa}.
-Despite their advantages, humanoid robots face significant challenges in maintaining stability and balance, particularly on uneven or dynamically changing terrain \cite{huang2023efficient, shamsah_integrated_2023}.
+\IEEEPARstart{W}{ith} the rapid advancement of legged robotics, humanoid robots have garnered significant attention for their ability to navigate complex environments with rough terrain that are often inaccessible to wheeled mobile systems~\cite{gu2025humanoid, krotkov2018darpa}.
+Despite their advantages, humanoid robots face significant challenges in maintaining stability and balance, particularly on uneven or dynamically changing terrain \cite{huang2023efficient}.
 Unlike wheeled or quadrupedal robots, which benefit from their more statically stable ground contacts, humanoids have a higher risk of failure due to their limited support area and elevated center of mass, especially during rapid locomotion or abrupt terrain transitions.
-While various control methods have been proposed to address locomotion stability~\cite{kajita2003biped, gong2020angular, radosavovic2024real}, traversability and navigation frameworks that account for the instability of bipedal locomotion on rough terrains remain largely underexplored.
+While various control methods have been proposed to address locomotion stability~\cite{kajita2003biped, gibson2022terrain}, traversability and navigation frameworks that account for the instability of bipedal locomotion on rough terrains remain largely underexplored.

 Existing works have explored bipedal traversability using manually designed rules based on geometry~\cite{mccrory2023bipedal, muenprasitivej2024bipedal, shamsah2024terrain}, providing a rough representation of terrain difficulty.
 However, these manually designed rules often fail to accurately reflect locomotion stability and performance.
-Meanwhile, for wheeled and quadrupedal robots, extensive research on traversability estimation has leveraged self-supervised learning with various locomotion features such as traction or IMU variances~\cite{wellhausen2019should, wellhausen2021rough, frey2023fast, cai2023probabilistic, cai2024evora, castro2023does, sathyamoorthy2022terrapn, gan2022energy, yang2021real}.
+Meanwhile, for wheeled and quadrupedal robots, extensive research on traversability estimation has leveraged self-supervised learning with various locomotion features such as traction or IMU variances~\cite{wellhausen2019should, wellhausen2021rough, frey2023fast, cai2023probabilistic, cai2024evora, castro2023does, gan2022energy, yang2021real}.
 However, the relevance of these features to humanoid locomotion stability remains uncertain due to the fundamentally different locomotion strategies employed by bipedal robots.
-Furthermore, the greater risk of failure in humanoid locomotion requires them to operate under stricter constraints on motion aggressiveness, such as command velocity, to maintain stability across varying terrains.
-This challenge is often overlooked in traditional navigation planning but is crucial for ensuring safe and efficient humanoid navigation.
+Furthermore, the greater risk of failure in humanoid locomotion requires them to operate under stricter constraints on motion aggressiveness, such as command velocity.
+This aspect is often overlooked in traditional navigation planning but is crucial for ensuring safe and efficient humanoid navigation.